 If an intermediate certificate is required to authenticate the IoT application certificate.

 Verify with the CRL that the certificate is not revoked.

-The App-ID rregistrycan act as the root of trust for the oneM2M infrastryucture, enabling it to authenticate any registered IoT application through an automated process.
+The App-ID Registry Function can act as the root of trust for the oneM2M infrastryucture, enabling it to authenticate any registered IoT application through an automated process.